constantingoeldel/alphabeta-rs/README.md

   -e, --edges <EDGES>              Provide an edgefile -n, --nodes <NODES>              Provide a nodefile - paths will be updated to match the output directory
       --alphabeta                  Also run AlphaBeta on every window after extraction, results will be stored in the same directory as the segments
-      --name <NAME>                Name of the run to be used when storing the result in Postgres [default: "Instant { tv_sec: 36502, tv_nsec: 792133216 }"]
+      --name <NAME>                Name of the run to be used when storing the result in Postgres [default: "Anonymous Run 1684308724"]
   -f, --force                      Overwrite existing content in output directory?
 If false (default) it will reuse existing windows
       --cutoff-gene-length         Let the cutoff be the gene length instead of a fixed number.
 So if the gene is 1000 bp long, the cutoff will be 1000 bp instead of 2048 bp (the default).
 This option takes preference over the cutoff option
   -h, --help                       Print help